Dillingham History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Dillingham family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Dillingham family lived the Old French given name Guillaume.
 The name Guillaume was modified into two forms after arriving in England: Gillham; from which Gillingham derives; and William.
 Alternatively, the name could have been a local name as "of Gillingham."
 In this case, there are three parishes so named in England: a parish in Norfolk, near Beccles; a parish in Dorset, near Shaftesbury; a parish in Kent, near Chatham.
-CITATION[CLOSE]

 Early Origins of the Dillingham family